-Joji runs PeaceBuilders Community, Inc. as an organic system.
-She relates with PBCI both as a living organism and as a set of connected organizational parts forming a complex whole.
+Joji manages the finances of PeaceBuilders Community, Inc. She runs the business aspects of PBCI both as a living organism and as a set of connected organizational parts forming a complex whole.
 She turns a vision from an abstract concept into a concrete, efficiently operating structure.
-At PeaceBuilders Community, her husband, Dann, is peace; Joji is the builder.
-Joji is relational — like a mother; but she is very professional — like a competency-based executive.
+She represents PBCI to our global family and partners.
+Joji is relational, like a mother; but she is very professional, like a competency-based executive.
 In October of 2017, Lakambini completed her Master of Entrepreneurship in Social Enterprise Development, Ateneo de Manila University – Graduate School of Business.
 Joji is the lead global connector in this movement.

 Asked what her objective is in running PBCI: “God willing, I’ll grow PBCI as a sustainable peace and reconciliation consulting firm.
 Growth is my passion.
 That’s the story of my life–growing holistically in my personal life; growing in marriage with the man I love; growing three little children into responsible adults; growing in my profession and career; and, growing this community of peacebuilders.“

 We call her Tala — the Pilipino term for star.
 Tala is a proud member of the Kalinga First Nation and celebrates the fact that she belongs to the Indigenous People: “I’m an IP!”
 She’s a graduate of the University of the Philippines in Diliman, with a Bachelor of Arts degree in Journalism.
 At an early age, she dreamed to be a missionary.
 Now that she’s part of PeaceBuilders Community, she testifies with much excitement that she is a Peacebuilding Missionary!
 Tala is the lead community development and partnership designer in this movement.